Turku Fair Center introduces the COVID-19 passport in its upcoming events

 COVID-19 passport is required for public events of more than 50 people

 The EU’s digital corona certificate, the so-called the COVID-19 passport or the corona passport, will be used as a health security measure at the upcoming events of Turku Fair Center.
-It will be in use from 16.11.2021 onwards.
+It has been in use from 16.11.2021 onwards.

 The Regional State Administrative Agency of Southwest Finland (AVI) prohibits public meetings and general meetings of more than fifty (50) people indoors.
 Organizers of public events and general meetings may introduce the COVID-19 passport, thus enabling holders of said passports to attend events without restrictions imposed by the regional government agency.
 (AVI 15.11.2021 in Finnish.
 Unofficial translation from Finnish, Turku Fair Center does not accept liability for misinterpretations)